 The events or incidents that require immediate notification are not further defined by the Regulation.
 The licensee must have assessed the likelihood of an incident impacting water quality, public health or safety in its risk assessment for the specific scheme.
-Hence, the licensee will be able to determine if particular circumstances impact or could impact on water quality, public health or safety.
+Hence, the licensee will be able to determine if particular circumstances threatens or could threaten water quality, public health or safety.

-In the case of a network operator, the Incident and Emergency Response Protocol component of the Water Quality Plan or the Sewage Management Plan which is required to be developed in consultation with the PHU and other stakeholders will assist in determining which incidents should be reported.
+In the case of a network operator, the incident and emergency response protocol component of the Water Quality Plan or the Sewage Management Plan which is required to be developed in consultation with the PHU and other stakeholders will assist in determining which incidents should be reported.